-The HiSET exam can be taken online or at one of Iowa’s official HiSET testing centers.
-To be able to sit for the HiSET exam online (the so-called “HiSET-At-Home” test) you’ll need to reach a passing score on the HiSET OPT (Official Practice Test), but in Iowa, this also counts for on-site HiSET testing.
+To qualify for the HiSET test online, students will need to reach a passing score on the HiSET OPT (Official Practice Test), but in Iowa, this also counts for on-site HiSET testing.

-The five HiSET sub-exams are scored on a scale that runs up to 20 and the minimally required score on each subject is 8.
-Your essay cannot score less than a 2 and your total score needs to be no less than 45 points excluding your essay score.
+There are five independent HiSET sub-exams that are scored on a scale of up to 20 points.
+The minimally required score on each subject test is 8.
+Your essay cannot score less than a 2, and your total score needs to be no less than 45 points, excluding your essay score.

-The HiSET exam includes five individual subtests in the academic fields of Social Studies, Math, Science, Language Reading, and Language Writing.
-You can take these sub-exams one at a time if you wish, and in any order.
+The five separate HiSET sub-exams measure your knowledge in the academic subject fields of Social Studies, Math, Science, Language Reading, and Language Writing.
+You can take the sub-exams in any order and one at a time if you wish.

-As said earlier, the Iowa High School Equivalency diploma is across the nation regarded as equivalent to a common high school diploma and accepted as such by employers, educational institutions, and government agencies.
+The Iowa High School Equivalency diploma is equivalent to a common high school diploma and is accepted as such by employers, educational institutions, and government agencies.

-All across Iowa, you can find many sites that offer HiSET preparation, and you are required, as said before as well, to first pass the Iowa HiSET Practice test before you can register for the exam.
+HiSET candidates are required to pass the Iowa HiSET Practice test before they are allowed to register for the exam.

 The HiSET is a challenging assessment that measures (like the GED) knowledge and skills at a level comparable to that of graduating high school seniors.
 The passing score is set at a level that 40% of high school grads would not be able to pass the five subtests on the first try!

-You may also register for a well-structured online course, like the ONSEGO GED Prep Course that allows you to study at times and at places that are most comfortable for you.
-The GED and HiSET contents are quite similar so you can also benefit from this course to get ready for the Iowa HiSET exam.
+You may also register for a well-structured online course, like the Onsego online GED classes, that allows you to study at times and at places that are most comfortable for you.
+The GED and HiSET contents are quite similar, so you can also benefit from this course to get ready for the Iowa HiSET exam.